prasadshirvandkar/MaterialAbout/README.md

 You cam add or remove the layouts in the Project.
 It is fully Customizable to whatever layouts.<br>
-You will just have to change texts according to your App.
+You will just have to change texts according to your App.<br>
+You will also have to change the AboutActivity and Developer Class Files according to Required Information.

 <img height="500" src="https://cloud.githubusercontent.com/assets/9977126/16337899/738f59a0-3a36-11e6-9405-ad4dc5b971fd.png">
 <img height="300" src="https://cloud.githubusercontent.com/assets/9977126/16337908/8b02563c-3a36-11e6-8a79-b326ab582e19.png">